Peer Review Process

 The existence of a manuscript under review is not revealed to anyone other than the peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.

 Information from submitted manuscripts may be systematically collected and analyzed to help improve the quality of the editorial or peer-review processes.
 Identifying information remains confidential.
-Final decisions regarding the publication of manuscripts are made within the Editorial Team.
+Final decisions regarding the publication of manuscripts are made within the Editorial Office.

 3. Provenance and peer review